DUKE GEOLOGICAL LABORATORY

 Geological Controls on Means and Methods of Hard Rock Excavation, New York City, NY

 Dr. Merguerian was the invited keynote speaker at the GANJ conference held at Montclair State University.
 By explaining the differences in rock types and their inherent mechanical strengths, Dr. Merguerian discussed the various choices available to contractors (TBM vs. mechanical means) for efficient rock excavation in NYC.
-An accompanying conference paper can be found here.

 12 September 2008